enigmosity/learn-aws/developer-associate/exam-questions.md

     - usage plans let you provide API keys to customers, then track and limit the usage of API stages and methods for each API key
 - control Gateway API method access with IAM *policies*, *roles* and *resource* *policies*
 - `Aws_Proxy` can be used for an API method to be integrated with a Lambda where incoming requests from the clients are passed as input to the Lambda.
+- to deploy an API, create an API deployment and associate it with a stage.
+Each stage is a snapshot of the API and is made available for the client to call.
+Stages enable robust version control of APIs.
+For each stage, optimise API performance by adjusting the default account-level request throttling limits and enabling API caching.
+In addition, can override stage-level settings for individual methods and define stage varaibles to pass stage-specific environment contexts to the API integration at runtime. *Every time you update an API, which includes modifications of methods, integrations, authorisers, and anything else other than stage settings, you must redploy the API to an existing or new stage.*

 ## CloudWatch